bitcointranscripts/bitcointranscripts/wasabi/research-club/coinshuffle-plusplus-part-2.md

 So if we look at features of peer-to-peer mixing protocols, I've already told you they should provide anonymity, they should provide termination.
 And now if we add support for fixed messages as a third property, and CoinShuffle++ provides anonymity and termination, great.
-So if we add support for fixed messages, support for fixed messages.
+So if we add support for fixed messages.
 Next.
 Then we can ask is there a protocol in the intersection of all these circuits in the middle and